Princesseuh/princesseuh.dev/wiki/computers/swedishkeyboard/swedishkeyboard.md

 As you can see on the image above, the characters are normally on their own key.
 Let's start with a controversial take: We won't do this

-Of course, Åå being its own character, the "correct" way would be for it to be on its own key however, where the Swedish layout has all the brackets on the number row, the French Canadian's doesn't so we don't have room to have a key for it so we'll do another controversial thing and put it on.. the letter A. Jag säger inget, så har jag ingenting sagt 😄
+Of course, Åå being its own character, the "correct" way would be for it to be on its own key however, where the Swedish layout has all the brackets on the number row, the French Canadian's doesn't so we don't have room to have a key for it so we'll do another controversial thing and put it on.. the letter A 😄

 ## The layout file